cobaltgit/Quark/README.md

 ## Known Issues

-* Sega CD games have no CD audio playback
+* Sega CD games have no CD audio playback when using `.chd` format games
 * RACE (NGP/NGPC) has audio glitching when loading a save state
 * FPS display not showing when an overlay is applied